mesosphere/dcos-docs-site/pages/services/dse/3.0.0-6.0.1/configuration/alwayson-options/index.md

 ## Set up and configure the AlwaysOn SQL

-  The AlwaysOn SQL configurable options are present in Configuration section for `dse` has options for setting the ports, timeout values, log location, and other Spark or Hive configuration settings.
+  The AlwaysOn SQL configurable options are present in the Configuration section for `dse` and has options for setting the ports, timeout values, log location, and other Spark or Hive configuration settings.

 The template for AlwaysOn SQL Configuration is below: